Great accessible UK weekend breaks: Manchester

 The Pasta Factory is renowned for using traditional family recipes for its pizza, pasta, fish and steak dishes.
 Instead of lasagne and carbonara, customers can try Reginette al Barbera con ragù di cervo and ravioli di prosciutto alla toma di Lanzo.

-There is also a wide-ranging drinks menu with many of them imported from Italy, like the San Paolo IPA.
+There is also a wide-ranging drinks menu, with many of them imported from Italy, like the San Paolo IPA.

-The restaurant is accessible for those with mobility problems as there is an entrance at the back of the restaurant for those who might be able to manage the stairs at the entrance of the restaurant.
+The restaurant is accessible for those with mobility problems as there is an entrance at the back of the restaurant for those who might not be able to manage the stairs at the entrance of the restaurant.
 Once inside, the restaurant is spacious enough for visitors with wheelchairs to manoeuvre around.

 Best accessible tours